-Unlike pediatric care, adult health care is based on patient responsibility —
+Adult health care is based on patient responsibility.
+With that comes control.

 And while it's important to see a doctor with a health concern, it's also important

-about when to undergo screenings based on your child's personal and family medical
+on your child's personal and family medical history.

-and also gives parents a sense of relief knowing that their kids can take care of
+This builds self-confidence and also shows parents that their kids can take care of

-The transition into adult health care won't happen overnight.
-But by planning in
+The move to adult health care won't happen overnight.
+But planning ahead and talking